acrolex36/Reveal.me/README.md

 ![UML Diagram](./readme_images/UML Diagram.png)

-stored into 3 collection:
+The database consists of 3 collections:

-#### user collection
+#### User collection
 Information of user are stored in this collection.

-userDetail contain information for user Profile and matching (gender interest and hobbies)
+userDetail document contains the information for the user profile and matching (gender interest and hobbies)

 ![User](./readme_images/Collection user part 1.png)

 ![User](./readme_images/Collection user part 2.png)

-#### conversation collection
+#### Conversation collection
-Information of 2 match users are stored in this collection
+Information of matched users are stored in this collection

 ![Conversation](./readme_images/Collection conversation.png)

 #### message collection
-Information of each member chats in a conversation are stored in this collection
+Information of each member's chats in a conversation are stored in this collection

 ![Message](./readme_images/Collection message.png)

 ## Gitlab CI/CD Pipeline
-We have integrated our websites with Gitlab CI/CD Pipelines, which are set inside the .gitlab-ci.yml.
-By using that the Backend test will always be triggered everytime commit is initiated.
+We have integrated our websites with Gitlab CI/CD Pipelines, which are configured inside the .gitlab-ci.yml.
+Now Backend tests will always be triggered everytime commit is initiated.

 ## Authors